Ethical AI Voiceover Use: A Practical Guide for Voice Over Clients

 How You Can Use My AI Voice: The Three Paths

-3. Subscription-Based Platform Access: For clients who need speed and autonomy, you can access my pre-existing voice clone directly through a subscription on these platforms.
+Subscription-Based Platform Access: For clients needing speed and autonomy, you can access my pre-existing voice clone directly through a subscription on these platforms.
 This path is possible because I have a master agreement with each service that governs the ethical use of my voice, ensuring my consent, control, and compensation are respected behind the scenes.
 It provides you with ease of use, backed by an ethical framework.

 A Partnership, Not a Replacement

-Let me make an important point.
+Let me emphasize an important point.

 This isn't about replacing 'Human Tom' with 'AI Tom.'
 It's about expanding the toolkit available to you.